Restraining order subject to lowering sugar price: IHC

 ISLAMABAD: The Islamabad High Court (IHC) on Monday has set June 19 to hear the petition of Sugar Mills Association.
 IHC Chief Justice Athar Minallah conducted the hearing into miscellaneous petitions filed by sugarcane farmers.

 Chief Justice inquired why he wanted to get educational institutions reopened.
-“This is the job of the executive rather than the courts.
-It is the job of government how to deal with the virus.
+“This is a job of executive rather than the courts.
+It is job of government how to deal with the virus.
 We have opened courts keeping in view government policy,” he said.